subramanyamrekhandar/AI-Chatbot-with-Voice-Assistance-using-DeepSeek-AI-Model/README.md

-# AI Chatbot with Voice Assistance
+# AI Chatbot with Voice Assistance By usinng DeepSeek r1 Model

 ## Overview
 This project is an AI-powered chatbot with voice assistance, built using **DeepSeek AI** on **Groq API** and a **Streamlit UI**.
 The chatbot allows users to interact via text or voice input and receive responses using an AI model.